 - don’t be too polite; don’t feel you need to clean your plate or try some of everything, especially if the food doesn’t fit well into your kidney diet

-- avoid the “extras”; condiments and sauces such as, gravies, pickles, olives, cheese, nuts etc – all of these “extras” can be sources of salt, phosphorus, or potassium.
+- avoid the “extras”; condiments and sauces such as, gravies, pickles, olives, cheese, nuts other than peanuts(not salted) or cashews etc – all of these “extras” can be sources of salt, phosphorus, or potassium.
 See more suitable homemade recipes on the next page.